jb55/go-twitter/README.rst

 #.
 Checkout the code from the repository or extract the source code.

-#. cd go-twitter && make && make install
+#. cd go-twitter && make install

 Quick Start